7 San Diego Hidden Gems

 312 Pier View Way, Oceanside, Ca

-7 San Diego Hidden Gems | Things to do in San Diego for families and people of all ages #san-diego #CALIFORNIA #travel #trip #vacation #families #kids #adults #museumThere’s a little surfer in most of us so checking out the California Surf Museum in Oceanside is so cool!
+7 San Diego Hidden Gems | Things to do in San Diego for families and people of all ages #san-diego #CALIFORNIA #travel #trip #vacation #families #kids #adults #museumThere’s a little surfer in most of us, so checking out the California Surf Museum in Oceanside is so cool!
 Old surfboards, the history of old-time surfers, and lots of memorabilia are worth browsing in this compact museum.
 See how surfing has evolved from longboards, shortboards, body surfing, and boogie boarding.
 Did you know surfing is California’s official sport and has become a 2020 Olympic event?
-The museum displays all things surf-related and surfer dude docents love to talk with guests.
+The museum displays all things surf-related, and surfer dude docents love to talk with guests.
 You can find the history of surfboard designs, famous surfers, and how the sport has progressed through the years.

 Walk a short distance to the Oceanside pier and watch surfers catch a wave and see why it’s the endless sport.
 The woman I spoke with in the museum had a serious reminder, talk with the lifeguards and find out where the dangerous rip currents are, and look for the flags signaling areas for surfers or swimmers.

-SurfMuseum.org lists hours and the inexpensive entrance fees.
+SurfMuseum.org lists hours and inexpensive entrance fees.

 Living Coast Discovery Museum